Covid 19 protocol at Heritage Escapes

 - We ask all guests to follow the Covid advice observing hand washing, not touching their faces, wearing of masks as appropriate, social distancing and being careful at all times.

 - We would ask all our guests to help us on their departure by stripping beds and placing all used towels and linen into designated bags.

 - Placing all rubbish into plastic bags and placing in appropriate bins as detailed in your property information guidance.

-- Please leave your most recently used cutlery and crockery in the dishwasher, which we will then be run between changeovers.
+- Please leave your most recently used cutlery and crockery in the dishwasher and set it to wash.

 - Leave promptly at 10.00 am (or before) and not arriving before the designated time as detailed in your arrival information